SivanPesahov/My-Budget/README.md

     - addRow(newObj, elemList) = creates a new div (of row in a list) that contains the newObj.description, newObj.amount - and inserts it to elemList innerHtml - the row contains in addition a button that delets the new row with onClick deleteRow(this)

-    - deleteRow(element) = find index of element inside elemList.children.indexOf(element) and splice it from the corresponding array, using element.remove to remove it from the DOM, update sum of corresponding array, updateBalance saveToLocalStorage(key, arr)